bmullan/Guide-to-Install-Jitsi-in-LXD-container/README.md

 Use the Jitsi provided link provided for your new conference and go to another machine, start Chrome/Chromium

-and goto "that Jitsi link"
+and goto "*that Jitsi link* you got earlier"

 If I haven't forgotten or mistyped anything you should be good to go.